roadiz/AbstractApiTheme/README.md

 }
 ```

-Note: In listing context, only node-type-fields from *default* group will be exposed.
+**Note:** In listing context, only node-type-fields from *default* group will be exposed.
+If you want
+to prevent some node-type fields to be serialized during listing you can give them a *Group name*.
+This
+can be helpful for avoiding *document* or *node reference* fields to bloat your JSON responses.

 #### Filters